[Thunder & Lightnings]

 Fireflies on main apron (taken from point E); author

 Just a little further down the road there's a similar crash gate (D) but this one's little use for photography.
 For logging serials it's similarly poor but you may be able to make out a parked Firefly or two from here.
-However for a clear view of the main apron all you have to do is walk down the verge for a bit and keep looking through the trees.
+However for a clear view of the main apron all you have to do is walk down the verge for a bit, past the main entrance, and keep looking through the trees.
 There are a number of places where your view is unobstructed by buildings and you can see the line of aircraft clearly (e.g. E).
-There's another crash gate further down the road, and anywhere along here to that point has a good view of the apron, best in winter when the foliage is at a minimum.
+There's another crash gate further down the road, and anywhere along the roadside from here to that point has a good view of the apron - though it's best in winter when the foliage is at a minimum.

 Back to the car and continue South on the road.
-Take the first right, and go down this small road, passing the main entrance again on your right.
-The local wildlife delight in wandering across this road in large packs so take it easy unless you particularly fancy roadkill for tea.
+You'll soon see the windsock on your right; just before you get to it there's a field entrance on your left (F).
+There's room for a car or two here and it's the only parking opportunity nearby if you want to get photos of aircraft on approach to runway 29 (or 36, though you'll be shooting into sun in the afternoon).
+Continue along the road and take the first turning on the right, and go down this small road.
+You'll pass the old main entrance to the station, on your right.
+Be aware that the local wildlife delight in wandering across this road in large packs so take it easy unless you particularly fancy roadkill for tea.
 You'll soon come to a place where the road curves to the left and there's a patch of grass on the right with a small track the other side of it.
-Pull in here (F) and you have a good view across to runway 06.
-Aircraft landing on runway 11 are still rather far away but a 400-500mm lens should get you a good shot.
+Pull in here (G) and you have a good view across to runway 06.
+Aircraft landing on runway 11 are still rather far away but a 400-500mm lens may get you a passable shot.

-Firefly landing on runway 11 (taken from point F); author
+Tutor on approach to runway 11 (taken from near point H, 550mm); author

 The small scale of operations and civilian nature of the aircraft appear to contribute to a lack of any obvious MoD police patrols, but the local police are either very vigilant or very bored, as I saw several patrol cars during a brief visit.
 When turning in a field entrance one even passed and came back in the opposite direction a few seconds later complete with glaring stares from those onboard.
 Looks like an area to be very careful about parking, the state of your vehicle and your tax disc and insurance!